jharwell/sierra/docs/contributing/project.rst

 How to Add A New Plugin (I mean project)
 ========================================

-The argument to the cmdline option ``--plugin`` is added to the path ``plugins/<option>``, and the plugin directory tree must have the following structure and content (a subset of the SIERRA core directory structure):
+The argument to the cmdline option ``--project`` is added to the path ``plugins/<option>``, and the plugin directory tree must have the following structure and content (a subset of the SIERRA core directory structure):